3jesters/OpenTCG-Backend/docs/MATCH-STATE-MACHINE-DIAGRAM.md

 - **PLAYER_TURN**: Active player's turn
   - Current player can take actions
-  - Progresses through phases: DRAW → SETUP → ATTACK → END
+  - Progresses through phases: DRAW → MAIN_PHASE → ATTACK → END
   - Transitions to `BETWEEN_TURNS` when turn ends
   - Can transition to `MATCH_ENDED` if win condition is met